 1992 - Food and Nutrition | Commemorative Coin

-A commemorative coin was released with the theme 'Food and Nutrition' as part of World Food Day.
+The second commemorative coin of 1992 was issued with the theme ‘Food and Nutrition’ to mark World Food Day.

 Comments